 The storm had been raging in my home for over a year and it seemed that despite any attempts or desires on my part, my husband was going to file for a divorce.
 This blog thing was the answer to a prayer I had been praying for nearly a year: “Lord, what am I going to do now?”

 Although I had a master’s degree in teaching, I hadn’t worked in 10 years.
-I had 4 children under 6, one of whom was just a few months old.
+I had four children under six, one of whom was just a few months old.
 I couldn’t even dream of going back to teaching.
 It wouldn’t even have paid for the childcare.
-Not to mention, my 2 school-aged children had only been homeschooled and there was already enough transition in their home.
+Not to mention, my two school-aged children had only been homeschooled and there was already enough transition in their home.
 I didn’t want to add to the fire.

 So, I had to choose to believe that God would indeed provide for us through this thing called a blog.